Maple Road and Ash Way Intersection and Drainage Improvements

-The project will reconstruct approximately 700 feet of Maple Rd and 600 feet of Ash Way, along with the Interurban Trail, using structural slabs on top of pin piles, pile caps, and grade beams.
+The project will reconstruct approximately 700 feet of Maple Rd and 600 feet of Ash Way, along with the Interurban Trail, using structural slabs on top of steel beams.
 The new intersection will be raised roughly five feet from its current elevation and a minimum of six inches above the existing 25-year flood elevation of Swamp Creek.

-Snohomish County and the city of Lynnwood will hold an open house for this project during the fall of 2017.
-Construction will begin during the spring of 2018, taking approximately five months to complete.
+Snohomish County and the city of Lynnwood held an open house for this project on March 15, 2018.
+Construction will begin during the spring of 2018, taking approximately two construction seasons to complete.

 Traffic Impact / Road Closure

-The intersection will be closed during the five-month construction window.
-Detour routes will be posted for the two roads and the Interurban Trail.
+The intersection will be closed during construction.
+A detour route will be posted for the two roads.
 Access to all businesses will be available during the project.

-The design and construction is fully funded by Snohomish County Public Works and the city of Lynnwood.
+The design and construction is fully funded by Snohomish County Public Works Surface Water Management Urban Growth Area revenues and the city of Lynnwood.